Watch (Travis Scott song): Release

 American supermodel and reality star and Travis Scott's girlfriend at the time, Kylie Jenner, first teased the track via her Snapchat story on April 24, 2018, West also teased it on Twitter the following day.
 A day before the song's release, Scott revealed its release date and cover art, the latter of which includes a roller coaster, a skull with fire in its eye sockets, flowers and a gem-encrusted gold watch.
 On May 11, Scott premiered a vertical video for the song exclusively on Spotify, in which Uzi and West were absent.
 It was shot at Six Flags Magic Mountain.

 Composition

 "Watch" is a trap song which samples Ronald Jenkees' 2012 song "Early Morning May" and KSupreme's unreleased song "Expensive Shit".
 According to Rolling Stone's Althea Legaspi, "the track opens with an amusement park clip of a child at AstroWorld, and a whimsical, woozy musical vibe follows that befits that theme".
 Lyrically, Uzi raps about their cash flow, while West raps about opioid addiction and addresses his controversial social position.
-The outro was spoken by Scott's girlfriend Kylie Jenner.
+The outro was spoken by Scott's then-girlfriend Kylie Jenner.